 - People who smoke (smoking causes a 4-times greater risk of PAD)

 - People who have high blood pressure or high cholesterol

 - African Americans

 By age 70, the risk for PAD is equal for men and women, so that is a good time to get a screening if you haven’t had one before that point.
+Younger patients (age 50 and older) with diabetes or who smoke may also benefit from screening and earlier detection of PAD.
 Additionally, if you have heart issues or have had heart issues in the past, talk to your doctor about scheduling a screening.